RobertBates94/Free-to-play-Games/README.md

 # Free To Play Games

-Welcome to Free to Play games CLI

-TODO: Delete this and the text above, and describe your gem
+Welcome to Free to Play games CLI!
+This CLI will show you a list of all the free to play games that are available for PC players.
+Once you choose a game you are intrested in you can type the name of that free to play game and it will give you a short description on the game.
+Finally you can return back to the menu and choose another game you would like to view until you find what sounds best for you.

 ## Installation